Coding Quests

 4. Putting Everything in One Giant Script

-The fix: Break things into components.
+Break it into components.
 Godot's node system is designed for this.
+Instead of one script, give the player child nodes that each own one job:

 CharacterBody3D (Player)